nathanael-brt/GETALP-internship/README.md

 It creates all the files into the directory *"PLSPP_Prosodic/Corpus_segmented/"*.

 ### ProsodicData
 This program is useful to recolt and organize all the prosodic data contained into the "*stress_table*" output from PLSPP.
-More precisely the proportion of words pronunced correctly.
+More precisely the proportion of words pronounced correctly.

 It generates one data file per speaker as well as a final file containing the total data for all the table.